 Radiolabeled particles are injected intravenously while the patient is in the supine position, thereby limiting the effect of gravity on regional pulmonary arterial blood flow.
 Following the administration of 99mTc MAA, particles mix uniformly with venous blood flowing to the heart; the particles lodge in precapillary arterioles of the lungs, obstructing approximately 0.1% of their total number.
 The usual administered dose of radioactivity is between 74 and 185 MBq (2–5 mCi) (typically, 200,000 to 500,000 particles are injected during clinical perfusion scan).
 The usual pediatric-administered activity is 0.5 to 2.0 MBq/kg (20–80 mCi/kg), with a minimum of 7 to 8 MBq (approximately 200 mCi).

 The blockage of pulmonary precapillary arterioles by 99mTc MAA is transient; the biologic half-life in the lung ranges between 2 and 8 hours.
 The physical half-life of 99mTc is 6 hours.
-The MAA particles are cleared by ...
+The MAA particles ...